Episode Air Date: July 1, 2014

 Turns out both Charlie Chaplin and Orson Welles had something to do with “Jump for Joy”.

-As unofficial consultants, Welles and Chaplin both stopped by the set to offer advice on occasion.
+As unofficial consultants, Welles and Chaplin both offered to direct, and stopped by the set to offer advice on occasion.